alfkjartan/multithread_assesment/readme.md

 - The **storage used for logging**.
 Logging could go to file (csv, sqlite3), to network-connected SQL-database, saved in memory, or simply printed to screen.
 And in any combinations of the previous.
 - The part of the sensor that actually **acquires data**.
 This is referred to here as the probe.
 In the simulation model developed here this is just a function that returns a number.
 In practice, it would be something more interesting.
 - The **data model**.
 This is related to the previous item.
 Some sensors will generate data of different kind, including array-like data.
 Whenever possible, objects that receives data should be agnostic to the structure of the message, to avoid dependencies.
-- The **connection between the sensors and the logger**.
+- The **connection between the sensors and the repository**.
 There are different ways of implementing  inter-process communications.
 Here, tcp sockets, shared memory, pipes and queues will be used.
 Importantly, the design should make it easy to switch the type of communication.
 - The **number of sensors**.
 ## Design
 ### UML